 Most of our exposure to ticks in the Midwest involves three species of tick that often associate with people and pets.
 These are the blacklegged tick or deer tick, the American dog tick or wood tick, and the lone star tick, all of which are generally active between March and November.
 After hatching from an egg, each these tick species has three life stages (larva, nymph, and adult) and must get a blood meal from a host to move between each stage, but the species differ widely in size, appearance, host preference, and potential to transmit disease agents.
-Get to know the habits, habitat and associated disease risk for these ticks by following the links below.

 Deer or Blacklegged Tick